 How do you go about editing, say, a book manuscript?

 When I receive a book from a publisher, the chapters have usually been combined into a single Microsoft Word file and given the proper page size and margins.
 If I get it from the author, these and other initial tasks are up to me.
 Otherwise, my first act is to compare the chapter titles to the table of contents to make sure they are identical.
-After that I read the entire manuscript slowly onscreen, looking for errors or inconsistencies in grammar, spelling, style, syntax (sentence structure), punctuation, complexity, chapter structure, and, in some cases, content.
-I keep Word’s track changes feature on as I work so that the author will be able to see exactly what I’ve suggested doing.
-If I have questions for the author, I add them in the margin.
-Sometimes the publisher has me apply styles to section headings, block quotations, and other features; this links them together and lets the publisher change their appearance with only a few mouse clicks.
+After that I read the entire manuscript slowly onscreen, looking for errors or inconsistencies in grammar, spelling, style, syntax (sentence structure), punctuation, complexity, information order, and sometimes content.
+I keep Word’s track changes feature on so the author will be able to see exactly what I’ve suggested doing.
+If I have questions, I add them in the margin.
+Sometimes the publisher has me apply styles to types of text such as section headings and block quotations; this links them all together so that their appearance can be changed with only a few mouse clicks.

 When I have finished, I read the book again, at a more normal speed, to be sure I haven’t missed anything.
 If there are notes or a reference list, I make certain that the entries adhere to the samples in the client’s style manual.
-Then I send the marked-up document, a second “clean” copy with all changes accepted, and my style sheet for the author’s review.
+Then I send the marked-up document, a second “clean” copy with all changes accepted, and my style sheet to the author for review.

 Style manual?
 What’s that?